Hyperglycemia: When Your Blood Glucose Level Goes Too High

 Your endocrinologist will tell you what your target blood glucose levels are.
 Your levels may be different from what is usually considered as normal because of age, pregnancy, and/or other factors.

 - Fasting hyperglycemia is defined as when you don't eat for at least eight hours.
-Recommended range with diabetes is 70 to 130mg/dL1.
+Recommended range without diabetes is 70 to 130mg/dL.
 (The standard for measuring blood glucose is "mg/dL" which means milligrams per deciliter.)
 If your blood glucose level is above 130mg/dL, that's fasting hyperglycemia.
 Fasting hyperglycemia is a common diabetes complication.

 However, it's not just people with diabetes who can develop hyperglycemia.
 Certain medications and illnesses can cause it, including beta blockers, steroids, and bulimia.
 This article will focus on hyperglycemia caused by diabetes.